EyeOdin/Eraser_Shift/README.md

 ## Features
 * Brush and Eraser mode shortcuts
+* Shortcut keys are not set by default
 * Swap mode to select last preset of that mode
-* Compatiable with current eraser
+* Compatiable with current krita eraser
-* * Compatiable with Brush and Eraser tool behaviour in other softwares
+* Brush and Eraser mode behaviour comparable to other softwares
 * Read ![wiki](https://github.com/EyeOdin/imagine_board/wiki) for more information